-The Military Adaptive Championships is sponsored by the NRA and is FREE to enter.
+The Military Adaptive Championships is FREE to enter.

 A series of competitions for serving and retired military personnel with disabilities that prevent them competing on equal terms in other events.
 All competitions are held on Melville Range.
 Firearms and ammunition will be provided.
 Entry forms are available from the NRA Offices or on the NRA website.